Tributes

 The CD features the New England Voices, a performing and educational ensemble founded in 1998 and including youth and adult singers and instrumentalists.

-Assisting with Shaker music research was musicologist and singer,
+Assisting with Shaker music research was musicologist, Roger Lee Hall.

-The founder and director, Nancy Annis McDowell, writes:
+The founder and director of New England Voices, Nancy Annis McDowell, writes:

 "The program is grouped thematically for the most part, songs about Mother Ann, songs about love, four-part spirituals, and hymns chosen by contemporary composers for their works based on Shaker themes.
 The River of Love perpetuates a new genre of American music begun by Jacob Druckman.
 Music based on Themes of the American Shakers.
 This recording by New England Voices, the first of its kind, is especially suited for youth as both performers and listeners."